-This hardware must obey the following ordering constraints [16, 17]:
+This hardware must obey the following ordering constraints [McK05a, McK05b]:

-- 1. Each CPU will always perceive its own memory accesses as occuring in program order. - 2.
-CPUs will reorder a given operation with a store only if the two operations are referencing different locations. - 3.
-All of a given CPU's loads preceding a read memory barrier (smp_rmb()) will be perceived by all CPUs to precede any loads following that read memory barrier.
+- 1. Each CPU will always perceive its own memory accesses as occuring in program order. - CPUs will reorder a given operation with a store only if the two operations are referencing different locations. - All of a given CPU's loads preceding a read memory barrier (smp_rmb()) will be perceived by all CPUs to precede any loads following that read memory barrier. - 4.
+All of a given CPU's stores preceding a write memory barrier (smp_wmb()) will be perceived by all CPUs to precede any stores following that write memory barrier. - 5.
+All of a given CPU's accesses (loads and stores) preceding a full memory barrier (smp_mb()) will be perceived by all CPUs to precede any accesses following that memory barrier.